friendly-bits/geoip-shell/Documentation/DETAILS.md

 **geoip-shell-install.sh**
-- Creates directories for config and data.
+- Creates directories for config and data
-- Sets permissions for the data and config directories to be only readable and writable by root.
-- Compiles a list of files which need to be installed.
+- Compiles a list of files which need to be installed
+- If prior installation exists, removes its firewall rules and ipsets - either by calling the -uninstall script from older version or by calling the relevant scripts from it (depending on which version was installed)
-- Copies the main scripts to `/usr/bin`, library scripts to `/usr/lib/geoip-shell` config to `/etc/geoip-shell`, and creates a directory for data in `/var/lib/geoip-shell` (or in `/tmp/geoip-shell-data` on OpenWrt).
+- The main scripts go to `/usr/bin`, library scripts to `/usr/lib/geoip-shell` config to `/etc/geoip-shell`
-- If a previous installation exists, only copies files which have changed.
+- If a previous installation exists, only updates files which have changed
+- Creates a directory for data in `/var/lib/geoip-shell` (or in `/tmp/geoip-shell-data` on OpenWrt)
+- Sets restrictive permissions for directories and files
-- Calls the -manage script to set up geoblocking (which, in turn, calls additional scripts).
+- Calls the -manage script to set up geoblocking (which, in turn, calls additional scripts)
-- The -install script does not install itself into the system.
+- The -install script does not install itself into the system

 Options:
 - `-z`: Force non-interactive setup